radareorg/radare2-book/src/search_bytes/intro.md

 # Searching for Bytes

 The radare2 search engine is based on work done by esteve, plus multiple features implemented on top of it.
 It supports multiple keyword searches, binary masks, and hexadecimal values.
-It automatically creates flags for search hit locations ease future referencing.
+It automatically creates flags for search hit locations to ease future referencing.

-Search is initiated by `/` command.
+Searching is accessed with `/` command.

 ```
 [0x00000000]> /?
 |Usage: /[!bf] [arg]Search stuff (see 'e??search' for options)